5l1v3r1/takedown/README.md

 1. Use git push in heroku
 - cc and git verification is required
 2. Hijack subdomains, clone this repository and edit accordingly

+# Use it on your own server
-3. You can fine tune these template for phishing
+1. Fine tune these template for phishing attacks
-4. Iframe based phishing is also possible
+2. Iframe based phishing is also possible

-# Permissions
+# Server or Localhost Permissions
 1. Always use 777 (world readable and writable permission)
+2. Without 777 permission, files will not save

 # How to update template
 1. It can work for any kind of website bases phishing